VincenzoPiromalli/moviewp/readme.txt

 == Installation ==

-1. You must do a clean installation ow WordPress before install theeme.
+1. You must do a clean installation ow WordPress before install theme.
+2. If your server is PHP 8 you must downgrade to version 7.4 as the new version (PHP 8) is not supported by the theme.
+3. The wordpress installation must absolutely be on SSL (https) otherwise the theme will not work.
-2. Upload theme and activate it.
+4. Upload theme and activate it.
-3. Install and activate ALL plugins required when activating the theme.
+5. Install and activate ALL plugins required when activating the theme.
+6. Go to Settings> Taxonomy Image> Select the "networks" and "collection" fields.
-4. Configure your setting in MovieWP admin panel.
+7. Configure your setting in MovieWP admin panel.
-5. Do not delete or rename category Movies and TV Series from wordpress category editor or the theme will no longer work properly!!
+8. Do not delete or rename category Movies and TV Series from wordpress category editor or the theme will no longer work properly!!

 == Copyright ==